PGCE Education (Secondary)Find a programme

 The programme is approved by the National College of Teaching and Leadership (NCTL) and leads to recommendation for Qualified Teacher Status (QTS).

 The application cycle will open in November each year.
-We welcome applications throughout the year but early application is advised as places may fill quickly.
+Early application is advised as places may fill quickly.

 All applications are made online through UCAS Teacher Training at www.ucas.com/apply/teacher-training.
 Tel: 0871 468 0469